 Some levees were originally intended to have land use compatible with agriculture but have subsequently become urban.
 Some of the levees in California have been augmented in recent years but many remain as originally constructed or have deteriorated.
 Changes in climate affecting hydrologic patterns in California, as well as sea level rise, are bringing additional loading to levees.
 With reclaimed floodplains not being replenished with new sediment and the drying out of some of the boggy areas, the land protected by levees began to drop in elevation via subsidence and wind erosion of topsoil.
-Land behind the levees will continue to drop in elevation.
+Land behind the levees will continue to drop in elevation with the addition of potential sea level rise exacerbating the situation.